I was excited to drive for hours to meet up with my friend,

 It was sort of a tongue in cheek joke, but there was truth in it.
 My question to him would be why do we have to agree on everything?
 Many people feel they cannot allow someone else to see God differently, but why?
 Who of us has seen God and can give a full account?

 Later after the last meeting, the speaker asked for questions when one of his opponents felt inspired to read a list of Bible verses hoping to straighten him out.
 It was frustrating to see people misunderstanding and misquoting him.
-This man seemed very sincere about disproving what he thought my friend taught, but the reality was he completely misunderstood him.
+This man seemed very sincere about disproving what he thought my friend taught, but in reality, he misunderstood him.

 Because I had hours to get home, I decided to leave.
 The last thing I heard as I walked out the door was a loud booming voice saying, “I hate equality.”
 This whole weekend was about loving others with equality like Jesus does.
 It struck me as strange that the weekend ended this way, but I imagine if Jesus Himself were there, it would have been even worse.
 As much as I had looked forward to seeing my friend, it was really a stressful experience.
 And as I drove home I sorted out my thoughts and realized what I had experienced was an example of religious narcissism.